donnyr5/minesweeperAI/README.md

 # AI Minesweeper Solver

 ## Overview
-Create an AI that can play Minesweeper, a classic puzzle game.
+Created an AI that can play Minesweeper, a classic puzzle game.
 The game consists of a grid of cells, some containing hidden mines.
 The AI must use logical deduction to flag all mines without detonating any.

 ## Project Description
 - **Game Basics:** Minesweeper is played on a grid with hidden mines.
 Safe cells show the count of neighboring mines.